trickydee/ultramegausb-atari-st-rpikbd/README.md

 This project is opensource and I am happy to recieve PR's and issues to further improve capabilies.
 Lookout for a published roadmap of new features and an easy to build hardware device you can self manufacture.

+## Bluetooth Support (Experimental - Pico 2 W only)

+**Note:** This test build (feature/bluetooth-test branch) includes experimental Bluetooth gamepad support for Pico 2 W devices.
+Bluetooth and USB devices can now work simultaneously:
+- USB devices (keyboard, mouse, joysticks) continue to work as before
+- Bluetooth gamepads can be paired and used alongside USB devices
+- Joystick priority: USB devices are checked first, then Bluetooth as fallback
+- Requires Pico 2 W (not regular Pico or Pico 2) due to CYW43 chip requirement

 ## USB Support